informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 known that there is always a probability of missing a bug with random search.

-If you are looking for better guarantees of correctness, Quint will be soon integrated with the
+If you are looking for better guarantees of correctness, Quint will be soon integrate with the
 [Apalache model checker](https://github.com/informalsystems/apalache).
-The model checker looks for counterexamples differently, e.g., by solving equations.
+The model checker looks for counterexamples more exhaustively, by solving equations.
 In some cases, it may even give you a guarantee that there is no bug, if it has not found any.